-Elsevier is committed to creating a diverse and inclusive work place.
-To learn more about our policy and initiatives, including our efforts to increase representation of women in senior roles, please click here.
+Elsevier is committed to creating a diverse and inclusive workplace.
+To learn more about our policy and initiatives, including our efforts to increase representation of women in senior roles, please click, please visit our website.

 THE UK GENDER PAY GAP INFORMATION FOR ELSEVIER LIMITED